T2202 tax receipts are available online via your HUB account by the end of February for the previous calendar year (they are not mailed out).

 Tuition includes the following fees: tuition, endowment, lab, technology, software, student service, application, ID card, supplemental exam, materials, and possibly other miscellaneous fees.
 Students’ Association fees, recreation fees, health and dental fees are not eligible.

 Part-Time Students (part-time programs)

-If you were active in more than one program, the program you graduated from in 2017 is usually the program listed on your T22.
-If you did not graduate in 2017, your T22 will indicate the name of your most recent program.
+If you were active in more than one program, the program you most recently graduated from is usually the program listed on your T2202, otherwise the name of your most recent program will be displayed.
 The program name listed should not affect your tax return.

-For information on common deductions and credits for students, please refer to the Canada Revenue Agency website.
+For information on common deductions and credits for students, please contact the Canada Revenue Agency.